srakesh28/azure-vms-from-vhds/windows-vm-vhds/README.md

 # Azure Arm Templates IaaSv2 - Deploy Windows VM's from custom VHD image with Data Disks
 <HTML>

-This Azure Arm Template deploys n number of Ubuntu VM's and assumes following is in place
+This Azure Arm Template deploys a Windows VM and assumes following is in place

 Onetime steps: